KramyQ/Star-Wars-App/README.md

 - Using a factory to create the app and a config file with the env variables attributions centralised
 - api is modularised using flask blueprints
 - apis content validated
-- db accessed with a controller (ORM not used)
+- db accessed with a controller and ORM
+- API in routes.py
+- algorithm in odds_computer.py
 ## Setup
 - env file for multi environnement support
 - no deployment context